javelit/docs/content/develop/concepts/multipage-apps/overview.md

 ## `Jt.page` and `Jt.navigation`

 With `Jt.navigation` and `Jt.page` you can declare any Java class {/* TODO implement callable support or `Callable` */} as a page in your app.
-Furthermore, you can define common elements for your pages in your entrypoint file (the file you pass to `jeamlit run`).
+Furthermore, you can define common elements for your pages in your entrypoint file (the file you pass to `javelit run`).
 With these methods, your entrypoint file becomes like a picture frame shared by all your pages.

 You must include `Jt.navigation` in your entrypoint file to configure your app's navigation menu.
 This is also how